It’s time to make the right money choices!

 As a third person’s perspective we always think about being rational, we always say “be practical”, we feel we are able to empathize.
 Thinking changes, rationality burns out as soon as tables turn!
-When certain incident happen to us personally we become irrational, especially when it is about finance.
+When a certain incident happens to us personally we become irrational, especially when it is about finance.

 I have come across 3 major points where the chances of slipping are more prominent; let me take you through it!